Hank Daniels and Benton Sawrey are also reappointed.

 “I’m excited to be here and excited to work with a great group of people and help advance this great institution,” Johnson said.

-Meanwhile, Hank Daniels, CPA and Smithfield business owner, has been reappointed for a third term by the Johnston County Board of Commissioners.
+Meanwhile, Hank Daniels, Smithfield business owner, has been reappointed for a third term by the Johnston County Board of Commissioners.
 Benton Sawrey, a Smithfield attorney, has also been appointed for a second term by the Johnston County Board of Education.

 Johnson, Daniels, and Sawrey took their oaths of office July 11 and will each serve a four-year term.